 Alternatively, another interpretation a prophetic person may bring may be that the struggling person may have got to a place of being like Samson who, not knowing that his strength was gone, got up to do things as before.
 Disaster was imminent.

 Some people think that because the hand of God is not lifted immediately in their lives when they are living recklessly or without concern, that God must not be troubled by their behaviour.
 The favour of God sometimes takes a while before He finally removes it.
 Prophetic input at this point usually calls for repentance and also brings hope for the future but it is always done with kindness, mercy and with the ultimate intention of honouring the Lord.

-Discernment in these areas is so crucial, and is a key reason that prayer is the main activity of the prophetic ministry.
+Discernment in these areas is so crucial and is a key reason that prayer is the main activity of the prophetic ministry.
 The question is always, ‘what is God really saying’ and in the fog and mist, it may be more than you think …